Evaluation of the multiple zeta values $\zeta(2,\ldots,2,4,2,\ldots,2)$ and period polynomial relations: Introduction

 \subsection{Acknowledgements}

-SC was supported by Deutsche Forschungsgemeinschaft Eigene Stelle grant CH 2561/1-1, for Projektnummer 442093436.
+SC was supported by Deutsche Forschungsgemeinschaft Eigene Stelle grant CH 2561/1-1, for Projektnummer 442093436, during the preparation of this work at Universit\"at Hamburg.
 AK is grateful to the Max Planck Institute for Mathematics, Bonn, for the support and hospitality provided during his stay.
+The authors are very thankful to the referee for their insightful and considered comments.